Go to exercises and answers

 Key Performance Indicators

-Not all objectives will have such obvious key performance indicators as is the case for membership increase.
+However not all goals contained within the strategic plan will have obvious key performance indicators.
 The following table provides examples of key performance indicators for difficult-to-measure objectives.

 Objective Possible Key Performance Indicator (KPI)